 Cyber assaults on U.S. Corporations will continue to increase until the United States articulates an enabling policy for the private sector to protect themselves by increasing costs to the hacker.
-The Center for Strategic and International Studies recently estimated cybercrime and espionage has caused $600 billion dollars’ worth of damages.
+The Center for Strategic and International Studies recently estimated cybercrime and espionage have caused $600 billion dollars worth of damages.
 U.S. Corporations are under cyber siege 24 hours a day in a “…borderless war that has impacted business across the world….”
 On a daily basis hackers target businesses and individuals to steal data or damage digital systems.
-In many cases hostile foreign powers directly sponsor or otherwise enable the attackers.
-“In recent years, some foreign countries appear to have begun to operate in close cooperation with cyber criminals and the dividing line between where a criminal enterprise ends and where a nation state begins can often be difficult to determine.”
+In many cases, hostile foreign powers directly sponsor or otherwise enable the attackers.
+“In recent years, some foreign countries appear to have begun to operate in close cooperation with cyber criminals, and the dividing line between where a criminal enterprise ends and where a nation state begins can often be difficult to determine.”
 Collectively these actors have virtually no consequence when attacking or attempting to attack private enterprise as all American private enterprise can do is lock the doors and hope for the best.
 Adding to the volume and complexity is the low cost of entry and lack of geographical boundaries.

 Our adversaries, both nation state and criminal, have discovered that conducting offensive cyber operations against the United States in the “gray zone” has incapacitated the United States.
 The gray zone creates an ambiguous security and legal environment.
 The gray zone permits nation states and their bad actor proxies to conduct unprecedented theft of intellectual property and personal information for illegal gain.
 While the reputation of the United States to defend itself from military aggressors is undeniable, we have yet to demonstrate our resolve and will to do so in cyber-space.
 As a result, nation states and criminals occupy the gray zone and dominate, we have; “…failed to keep pace with the threat.”
 Nation states in particular have used the gray zone to “…pursue their objectives while reducing the risk of triggering open warfare.”